Githugutech/Syncing-Bsc-Node/README.md

-Download geth and mainnet using wget from the link below https://github.com/bnb-chain/bsc/releases/tag/v1.1.8 - Where v1.1.8 is the current latest version (as of 8th March 2022)

-Make the geth_linux downloaded executable
-Unzip the mainnet
 move config.toml and genesis.json to the root folder run the command ./geth_linux --datadir ./mainnet init genesis.json to generate genesis Download the latest snapshot from https://github.com/bnb-chain/bsc-snapshots by using the command below